LumosLiang/-Learn-System-Design/Systeam Design notes.md

 - web and application or cache
 - application and DB

-Redundant LB

-Because LB can also be a SPF(single point of failure).
-We can add another LB to form a cluster.
-Each monitor the health of the other.
-Once the main fail, the second takes over.

 ### Health Check

 To make sure that the server in the pool are healthy.
 If not healthy, it will be removed